Water Based Concrete Staining Products

 Variation in the concrete color is achieved through the variation in the porosity of the concrete.
 Unlike reactive acid stains, colors develop quickly and can be approved on site within minutes of application.
 All of the cleaning and preparation work for water base colors are identical to reactive acid stain described above.

-What is a Concrete Acid Stain
+What is a concrete acid stain?

 Reactive acid stains are comprised of a wetting agent, a solution of hydrochloric or phosphoric acid, and salts (metallic ions).
 When applied on concrete (or any cement composition) the metallic ions chemically react with the free alkaline in the cement forming oxides that produce the visible color.
 When you think of oxides, you might remember from elementary science classes that rust is an oxide.
 Rust is a reddish-brown to nearly black, and most of the browns, tans, reds, and black of acid stains come from iron ions.
 Most blues and greens of acid stains come from copper ions.
-The variation of alkalinity in concrete causes the variegated, mottled look that is so appealing in coloring.
-The same variation is responsible for the unpredictability of coloring concrete.
+The variation of alkalinity in concrete causes the bright, mottled look that is so appealing in coloring.
+The same mutation is responsible for the unpredictability of coloring concrete.
 Someone looking for a totally even color or very specific shade of color should be steered clear of reactive acid stain.

 SureStain, a reactive acid concrete stain, is made to go on “naked” concrete.
 There can be no curing agents or sealers to block the coloring.
 Preparation of the concrete always includes cleaning.
 Many commercial concrete cleaners are suitable and readily available.
 Most cleaners require rinsing or at least mopping until the rinse water is clean.
 For premier cleaning results utilize a black pad on a rotational floor scrubbing machine.
 Although reactive acid stains can be applied on concrete that is not fully cured, the final color will not be achieved until the concrete is fully cured.